ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/deleting-entities.php.markdown

 # Session: Deleting Entities

-Entities can be marked for deletion by using the `Delete` method, but will not be removed from the server until `saveChanges` is called.
+Entities can be marked for deletion by using the `delete` method, but will not be removed from the server until `saveChanges` is called.

 ## Syntax